 Potent stuff.
 Essential stuff.
 Life-changing stuff.

-Perhaps we share a common prayer: "Father, do a deep work in me that I might be a leader who walks openly and honestly about who I am and the places in my heart and life that are still works-in-progress, allowing the weight of my ever-transformed life to bring Your honor and influence to those who look to me for leadership."
+Perhaps we share a common prayer: "Father, do a deep work in me so that I might be a leader who walks openly and honestly in all the places You have granted me influence."